JeffDeCola/my-cheat-sheets/software/development/operating-systems/macos/launchd-cheat-sheet/README.md

 `launchd` launches at boot, two types of processes,

+* User
   * Agents - “~/Library/LaunchAgents” runs on behalf of the logged-in user
+* Root
-* Daemons - “/Library/LaunchDaemons” runs on behalf of the root users
+  * Daemons - “/Library/LaunchDaemons” runs when no users logged in
+  * Agents - “/Library/LaunchAgents” when any user logged in

 Here is an illustration,